Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - Check mounting holes and other component sizes and clearance.

-Finally evaluate the vibration sensor circuit with a square-wave input and optimise the circuit for overshoot by changing and relocating the feedback capacitor.
+Finally, evaluate the vibration sensor circuit with a square-wave input and optimise the circuit for overshoot by changing and relocating the feedback capacitor.

-- Change the temperature reference resistors to 3K3 0.1%
+- Change the temperature reference resistors to 3K3 0.1%.

-- Change the vibration circuit depending on the balance of time, risk and cost of purchase the pay for version of the circuit and PCB design tool you decide if you decide to go for a more complex but safe conventional circuit.
+- Change the vibration circuit depending on the balance of time, risk and cost of purchase, the pay-for-version of the circuit and PCB design tool.
+You decide if you decide to go for a more complex but safe conventional circuit.

 - Post simulation refinements; In this case will be due to PCB capacitance that is not figured in the simulation.
-The circuit will most likely need the smaller capacitors to be increased or added by 5-100pF say, less or more depending on PCB layout.
-It is necessary to revise the component values when the real circuit board is made but before the Bill-Of-Materials is finalised.
-Therefore reassessing the values of the lower value capacitors empirically (trial and error).
+The circuit will most likely need the smaller capacitors to be increased or added by 5-100pF, say, less or more, depending on PCB layout.
+It is necessary to revise the component values when the real circuit board is made, but before the Bill of Materials is finalised.
+Therefore, reassessing the values of the lower value capacitors empirically (trial and error).

 ------------------------------------------------------------------